tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

 ### 3. Instructor Do: Keys to the FinTech Kingdom (5 min)

-Over the next couple of activities, students will be working with APIs that require keys for access.
-Use this time to engage them with API keys facilitated review discussion.
+Over the next couple of activities, students will work with APIs that require keys for access.
+Use this time to engage with them on API keys through a facilitated discussion.

-Engage the students with the following review questions:
+Ask students the following review questions:

 * Do *all* APIs require API keys?

   **Answer:** No. Only some APIs require keys to be used.
-Others allow users to submit requests for free (with rate-limits).
+Others allow users to submit requests for free (with rate limits).

-* Why require users to have an API key when requests can be sent without APIs?
+* Why require users to have an API key, when requests can be sent without APIs?

   **Answer:** API keys allow companies to monitor, analyze, and enforce rate limits.

 * What happens when the `?api_key=` tag is used?
 Is a function executed, or is a parameter passed?

-  **Answer:** A parameter is being passed.
+  **Answer:** A parameter is passed.

 * Can more than one user have the same API key?